*This post may contain affiliate links. Please see my disclosure for more details!*

 - Biscuit crumbs

 For the Biscuit Base

-- Add in your melted butter and mix till combined fully.
+- Add in your melted butter and mix until combined fully.

-- Pour into the bottom of an 8"/20cm Deep Springforrm Tin, and press down firmly.
+- Pour into the bottom of an 8"/20cm deep springform tin, and press down firmly.

-- Add your Cream Cheese and your Icing Sugar to a large bowl, I use my stand mixer, and whisk till smooth.
+- Add your cream cheese and your icing sugar to a large bowl, I use my stand mixer, and whisk until smooth.

-- Add in your Double Cream, and whisk till thick!
+- Add in your double cream, and whisk until thick!
 It can take longer than a normal cheesecake because of the liquid, but it'll come together!